by Philomath Films

 *Boris (Juno) was transferred to another prison.
 He works as a legal aide.
 He was paroled in 2022 after serving twenty-seven consecutive years in prison.

 *Warden Larry Chandler transferred to another prison as warden before retiring from the KY DOC.
 He served several terms on the Kentucky Parole Board and retired as Chairperson.
 He came out of retirement during the COVID epidemic to work as a warden in two different Kentucky prisons before retiring for a second time in September, 2022.
-He continues to work as a consultant on matters related to corrections.
+He was called back into active service working the Kentucky Department Juvenile Justice rising to the position of Commissioner.
+He retired a third time but continues to work as a consultant on matters related to corrections.
+He’s particularly interested in reform of the Parole Board.

 *Curt L. Tofteland (Founder & Producing Artistic Director) retired from Kentucky Shakespeare Festival after 20 years of service.
 He moved to Western Michigan where he continues to work in adult and juvenile justice.
 He maintains his relationship with the Shakespeare Behind Bars program in Michigan, Kentucky, and Illinois.
 He writes and publishes about the transformational power of the Shakespeare Behind Bars program.